The Co-Borrowing Myth: Why Signing is Not Just a Formality

 Education Loans: A Parent's Dilemma

 Education loans in India almost always require a parent as a co-borrower.
-If a student moves abroad and stops paying, or fails to get a job, the bank immediately targets the parent's retirement savings or their home.
-Settling an education loan might save the parent's current cash flow, but it permanently damages the student's credit start and the parent's ability to take top-up loans or medical loans in their senior years.
+If a student moves abroad and stops paying, the bank immediately targets the parent.

 Can a Co-Borrower be Arrested?
 (Legal Myths vs. Reality)